 On June 22, the Florida Third District Court of Appeals ruled partially in the plaintiff’s favor.
 Requiring the plaintiff to answer “all” questions on this subject would force her to disclose “confidential communications” with her lawyers (or potential lawyers), thereby violating the attorney-client privilege.
 In other words, the defense cannot ask her to divulge whether and when an attorney advised her that she might have a valid malpractice case.

-Get Advice From a Florida Medical Malpractice Lawyer
+Get Advice From a Florida Medical Negligence Lawyer

-You should never be afraid to consult with a Clearwater medical malpractice attorney about an act of negligence that has affected you or a family member.
+You should never be afraid to consult with a Clearwater medical negligence attorney about an act of negligence that has affected you or a family member.
 Everyone has the right to seek and receive confidential legal advice.
-Contact the Law Office of Paul B. Genet, P.A., today if you have any questions or concerns about a potential medical malpractice claim.
+Contact the Law Office of Paul B. Genet, P.A., today if you have any questions or concerns about a potential medical negligence claim.